-Our Safety, Environmental and Regulatory Compliance Committee is responsible for reviewing the Company's policies and programs to promote cybersecurity and data privacy and to mitigate related risks.
-We have a robust cybersecurity program to protect and preserve the confidentiality, integrity and continued availability of all information owned by, or in the care of, the Company.
-The Global Chief Information Officer and the Global Chief Information Security Officer report to the Safety, Environmental and Regulatory Compliance Committee quarterly on the Company's cybersecurity program, and to the full Board as necessary.
-Our cybersecurity program is informed by laws, regulations and industry best practices and frameworks, such as National Institute of Standards and Technology ("NIST") Cybersecurity Framework.
+Our Safety, Environmental and Regulatory Compliance Committee is responsible for reviewing the overall adequacy of, and providing oversight with respect to, the Company's safety, environmental and regulatory compliance policies, programs, procedures, initiatives and training in light of applicable legal requirements and governmental and industry standards in the jurisdictions in which the Company and its subsidiaries conduct business.
+We have a cybersecurity program to protect and preserve the confidentiality, integrity and continued availability of all information owned by, or in the care of, the Company.
+The Global Chief Information Officer and the Global Chief Information Security Officer report to the Safety, Environmental and Regulatory Compliance Committee quarterly on the Company's cybersecurity program, and to the full Board, as necessary.
+Our cybersecurity program is informed by laws, regulations and industry best practices and frameworks, such as the National Institute of Standards and Technology Cybersecurity Framework.
 We partner with other companies, industries and law enforcement to communicate information about the latest cybersecurity threats and leverage threat modeling insights.
 We conduct cybersecurity assessments against industry cybersecurity frameworks to better enable us to prioritize actions and investments to enhance our cybersecurity capabilities.
 Our cybersecurity teams work diligently to safeguard Company and customer data by applying layered and defensive mechanisms to proactively provide the security needed to detect and defend against cyber-attacks and to withstand potential impacts.
 We periodically conduct tabletop exercises and penetration testing to test our defenses.
 In addition, we provide new hires and employees with cybersecurity training, which is monitored and tracked on an annual basis.
 We also issue routine phishing campaigns to educate employees on social engineering techniques and informal security awareness exercises are conducted throughout the year.